-Environmental compliance for the proposed action would be achieved upon: coordination of this EA and draft Finding of No Significant Impact (FONSI) with appropriate agencies, organizations, and individuals for their review and comments; USFWS confirmation that the proposed action would not be likely to adversely affect any endangered or threatened species; receipt of a Water Quality Certificate from the State of Arkansas; public review of the Section 404(b)(1) Public Notice; signature of the Section 404(b)(1) Evaluation; receipt of the State Historic Preservation Officer Determination of No Affect on cultural resources; receipt and acceptance or resolution of all USFWS Fish and Wildlife Coordination Act recommendations; and receipt and acceptance or resolution of all Arkansas Department of Environmental Quality comments on the air quality impact analysis documented in the EA.
+Environmental compliance for the proposed action would be achieved upon: coordination of this draft EA and draft FONSI with appropriate agencies, organizations, and individuals for their review and comments; USFWS confirmation of Endangered Species Act compliance; receipt of a modified Water Quality Certificate from the State of Arkansas; public review of the Section 404(b)(1) Public Notice; date/signature of the Section 404(b)(1) Evaluation; receipt of the State Historic Preservation Officer Determination of No Effect on cultural resources; receipt and acceptance or resolution of all USFWS Fish and Wildlife Coordination Act recommendations; and receipt and acceptance or resolution of all Arkansas Department of Environmental Quality comments on the air quality impact analysis documented in the EA.
 The FONSI will not be signed until the proposed action achieves environmental compliance with applicable laws and regulations, as described above.